jmcaluyafuentes/terminal-app/README.md

 #### Guide to display the detailed instructions or exit the app

 1. You can enter "INSTRUCTIONS" (case-insensitive) at any time in order to display the instructions.
+Enter "CLOSE" (case-insensitive) to close the instruction page.

 ![app snapshot](./markdown-images/instructions-1.png)